paras-d/TumblrCards/.github/CONTRIBUTING.md

 So you want to know how you can help??
 You've come to the right place!
 Below you will find many ways you can help.

+## Contributing Issues

+### Before Submitting an Issue
+First, please do a search in open issues to see if the issue or feature request has already been filed.
+If there is an issue add your comments to this issue.

+## Writing Good Bug Reports and Feature Requests

+File a single issue per problem and feature request, do not file combo issues.

+The more information you can provide, the more likely someone will be successful reproducing the issue and finding a fix.
+Therefore:

+* Provide reproducable steps, what the result of the steps was, and what you would have expected.
+* Description of what you expect to happen
+* Animated GIFs
+* Code that demonstrates the issue
+* Version of TumblrCards
+* Errors printed to the command line

+## Contributing Fixes
 First and foremost check the TODO's to see what needs to be done.
 Once you're ready to start programming see the Programming Standards section.